KauzClay/docs-tap/tap-gui/plugins/scc-tap-gui.hbs.md

 The URL of the service is displayed for the following workload types:

-- For `web` type workloads.
-The URL is obtained from the Knative Service.
+- `web`: The URL is obtained from the Knative Service.
-- For `server` type workloads.
-The URL is obtained from the Kubernetes ingress defined during the package install.
+- `server`: The URL is obtained from the Kubernetes ingress defined during the package install.

 ![Screenshot of Carvel deployment details in the Supply Chian UI.](images/carvel-deployment-details.png)